andreyto/proddl-c/UserManual.md

 ## REST API - curl ##

-*Service address (and port number if available) refernced below should be provided by the whoever has deployed the API server*
+*Service address (and port number if available) referenced below should be provided by the whoever has deployed the API server*

 ### JOB ###